ivelum/smartdate/readme.md

 // or
 smartdate.format(date, options)
 ```
-Returns string representation of a date using current format and language
+Returns string representation of a date using current format and locale
 settings.
 Input can be an instance of Date object or unix timestamp in seconds.
 Accepts an optional second parameter, object with configuration options.
 Options provided here take precedence of global configuration.